Many people hear the news their cat is a diabetic, and they think it’s a death sentence.

 1. Diabetes in a cat is a treatable disease.

 A diagnosis of diabetes means your cat can get treatment.

 When an older cat is presented to the veterinarian with the common symptoms of drinking lots of water, urinating tons and losing weight, a diagnosis of feline diabetes can actually be good news.
 It’s often better news than kidney failure or liver failure in many cases.

 If your cat seems very thirsty, this is not normal.
 Get the cat to the vet.

 Early intervention with diabetes, as with so many other diseases, gives your cat the best chance of a better life, and possible remission.

 Daily insulin injections, along with watching what the cat eats, can help get blood sugar levels back on track and allow the cat to act normal.

-2. Sometimes diabetes is reversible; it goes away.
+2. Sometimes diabetes in cats is reversible — it goes away.

 Diabetes is more common in male cats, and the statistics show that males have a slightly better chance of reversing their diabetes.

-3. Better diets are helping diabetics live healthier lives.
+3. Better diets are helping diabetic cats live healthier lives.